Once upon a time in Marrakech

 Day 1 - Start with a visit to the Marrakech Medina and lose yourself in the many passages, alleys and tunnels.
 There are countless little souks and stores selling everything and anything you could want in this UNESCO World Heritage Site, which dates back to the 11th century.
 Next, visit the Koutoubia Mosque for salat, whose name translates to the “Booksellers’ Mosque” because of the many booksellers who used to sell their products in the area.
 Finish our outing at the iconic Jemaa el Fnaa, home to the biggest souk in Morocco and also Africa’s biggest and busiest street food market square, serving merguez sausages and other grilled meats.

 Day 2 - Start your day with a visit to the 19th-century Bahia Palace to see the beautiful mosaics and paintings.
 If you’re after more culture, then the El Badi Palace, commonly referred to as “the eighth wonder of the world” is also a must-see.
-For stunning Islamic architecture, greenery and water features, The Menara Gardens should also be on your must-visit list.
+For stunning Islamic architecture, greenery and water features, the Menara Gardens should also be on your must-visit list.
 Finally, relax in the Jardin Majorelle where you can simultaneously visit the Yves Saint Laurent Museum, both of the most popular tourist attractions in Marrakech.

 Day 3 - For an alternative shopping experience, less intense than Jemaa el Fna, head to the Gueliz District to shop for designer leather goods or popular brands at cheaper prices than in Europe.
 Or if you want to escape the city, the epic foothills of the Atlas Mountains are well worth a visit.
 Learn about Berber culture and traditions by visiting a village and sharing breakfast with them.
 Marvel at desert oases, deep valleys and the stunning Atlas mountains.
 And if you’re feeling brave, try a hot-air balloon ride!

-If you wish to know more about Morrocco’s imperial cities, please read our blog The Imperial and Historical Cities of Morocco: Fez, Marrakech, Meknes and Rabat
+Discover Morocco's imperial cities by reading our dedicated blog article: "The Imperial and Historical Cities of Morocco: Fez, Marrakech, Meknes and Rabat".